 Our Hearts Always Know Faster Based On Intuition

-Whereas, I feel like our heads make all of their decisions using just the information that are present in our memory banks.
-There is no connection with a higher self or a higher being in the head’s decision making process.
+Whereas, I feel like our heads make all of their decisions using just the information that is present in our memory banks.
+There is no connection with a higher self or a higher being in the head’s decision-making process.
 Or thinking process.

 The head thinks or learns in a very isolated way.
 But the heart does the same in a very connected, abstract, extroverted, and loving way.

 The difference, therefore, shows up, where our hearts always seem to know everything.
 Our hearts know in a way that is ingrained deep within us that cannot be disturbed by anything.
 But the heads always know tentatively.
 A strong breeze can make them drop their belief system and run to the other side of the equation.
 The head seems so much more fickle that way.
 Whereas once the heart knows something, it knows it for life, and there is nothing anyone else can say to disturb that knowing.

 Your Heart Knows – Learn To Listen To Your Heart More